nuclearforg/reti-logiche/README.md

 # Digital Systems Design project [051228]

-This project is going to be done as part of the class [051228-Prova finale (progetto di reti logiche)][1]
+This project was done as part of the course [051228-Prova finale (progetto di reti logiche)][1] held in the fall semester at Politecnico di Milano.

 The project guidelines are available [here][2]